18 May Protect Yourself From Predatory Contractors

 How To Avoid These Scammers

-If someone shows up on your door after your home has received damage, ask where is their corporate office located.
-Also ask for their main office number.
+If someone shows up at your door after your home has received damage, ask where is their corporate office located.
+Also, ask for their main office number.
 Check to see if they belong to your local chamber of commerce.
 Also ask to see their state licensing, insurance, and bond information.
 Legit local contractors will have no problem showing you this information and should have copies of these documents on hand.
-You may also look them up online to check their licence.
-For Illinois : Click Here.
+You may also look them up online to check their license.
+For Illinois: Click Here.
 For Wisconsin roofers are listed as dwelling contractors, check here.
 Lastly, search their company name online to get a feel for what areas they service and how well they are reviewed.
-On their website you should be able to see customer testimonials as well as pictures of past work.
+On their website, you should be able to see customer testimonials as well as pictures of past work.
 If you see none of this contact another contractor.

 If your home has been damaged this week and you are looking for a local, reliable, and ethical contractor to give you a fair estimate, give us a call @ 844-733-8693 or fill out our contact us form.